 Low Light Shooting Session

-Today, after I left work I managed to get to the second-hand photography equipment shop in time to buy a well-maintained sample of an AFS NIKKOR 24-70/2.8 which is, according to Ken Rockwell, “Nikon’s best midrange zoom ever, but that’s expected since it’s also Nikon’s newest and most expensive ever”.
+On that day, after I left work I managed to get to my favourite second-hand photography equipment Nikon store in time to buy a well-maintained sample of an AFS NIKKOR 24-70/2.8 which is, according to Ken Rockwell, “Nikon’s best midrange zoom ever, but that’s expected since it’s also Nikon’s newest and most expensive ever”.

 Well, that was in 2015 because, since then, they issued an even more expensive lens.
 As a consequence, this was perfect timing for me to buy this version of the 24-78 mm and save a few euros.
 I then carried the lens with my D600 and took a few pictures in low light with the 2.8 stabilised zoom lens, which behaves perfectly in all situations.